Internet censorship in India: Jammu and Kashmir

 Before revocation of the autonomous status of Jammu and Kashmir, Internet services were shut down as part of curfew and complete communications blackout—including cable TV, landlines, and cellphones—on 4 August 2019.
 Internet was restored on 25 January 2020, when the government allowed people of Kashmir to access the Internet on 2G with whitelisted websites, but it was not until a year later in February 2021 that access to high-speed Internet was restored.
 This blockade and other frequent Internet shutdowns in the region have been termed digital apartheid by a local human rights group.
 Many students were affected during lockdown because they could not study properly in their online classes due to overly slow Internet speed.
 Broadband services were not restored until 5 March 2020 because of technical error preventing BSNL from doing so, at which point broadband was restored with full access but mobile Internet at only 2G.

 The state government of Jammu and Kashmir shut down the Internet on 17–18 March 2014 in Jammu and Kashmir to stop separatists from addressing a United Nations Human Rights Council sideline event in Geneva, Switzerland via video link.
-Internet access was again shut down for mobile and landline broadband in July 2016 against the backdrop of protests.
+After the high-profile death of Burhan Wani, a Kashmiri Islamist militant in Indian-administered Kashmir and the ensuing protests in July 2016, the government shut down the Internet in the area for five months.

 On 26 April 2017, the state government also ordered the various ISPs operating in the valley to block access to 22 social networking websites for one month, charging among other things that they were "endangering public life and property and causing unrest/disharmony in the state".
 The order was passed by exercising powers conferred under the Indian Telegraph Act, 1885 which had technically become obsolete c.
 2008 when the Government of India decided to stop all telegraph services in the country.
 As a result of this censorship, people living in the valley resorted to circumvention tactics in the form of using web proxies, VPNs among other things.
 The popularity of these tactics moved the government to block access to Android Play Store, among other services, for some time to prevent citizens from getting access to these services.

 The banned services included widely used services such as Facebook, Twitter, and WhatsApp, but the list also included websites like QQ, Baidu, and Qzone, which were not used outside of mainland China.
 Xanga, a website on the list, shut down in 2013.
 The inclusion of these websites, mostly in Mandarin, had people concerned that the censorship was an attempt to suppress dissent by all means necessary, as opposed to the claim of "maintaining peace and harmony".